burkett88/dailydouble/README.md

 ## Setup

-1. Clone this Repl
+1. Clone this repository
-2. Add your OpenAI API key to the Secrets tool (Environment variables)
+2. Add your OpenAI API key to your environment variables
-3. Add your OpenRouter API key to the Secrets tool
+3. Add your OpenRouter API key to your environment variables
 4. Run `python generate_daily_question.py` to generate initial questions
-5. Click the Run button to start the server
+5. Start the server with `cd public && python -m http.server 8000`

 ## Project Structure